Foodie Weekend in Nashville, TN

 The unassuming, 4 room hotel is tucked back behind a pizza joint, and you more or less have to trust your GPS or you will drive right by it.
 Once there, you use a 4 digit code provided via email to enter the hotel and your room.
 There is no check in process and no front desk.
 You feel as though you are returning to your own apartment.
 However, if you do require any assistance during your stay, staff are on site through the week and always available through a quick phone call.

 The rooms are spacious, clean, and modern.
-We stayed in the King suite with loft.
+I stayed in the King suite with loft.
 The main area was large with the king bed, and a similarly large bathroom with a giant shower.
 Then there was a small spiral staircase leading up to a pull-out sofa lounge area overlooking the king bed.

 Other things to love about the 404 Hotel – 1 FREE parking spot per room & FREE WiFi!